GoogleChromeLabs/http2push-gae/EXPLAINER.md

 TL;DR;

-- HTTP2 push means we no longer need to concat all our JS/CSS together in one file!
+- HTTP2 push means we no longer need to concatenate all our JS/CSS together in one file!
 This reduces the amount of required tooling to make a great, fast web app.
-- In my testing, the browser can handle smaller, indvidual files better than one large file.
+- In my testing, the browser can handle smaller, individual files better than one large file.
 More testing needs to be done here, but the initial results are promising.
-- For HTML Import resources, we no longer need to run `vulcanize` (crushes subimports into a single file).
+- For HTML Import resources, we no longer need to run `vulcanize` (crushes sub-imports into a single file).
 In testing, the latter is actually slower.
 Boom!
 - In a world of web components, authors write components in a modular way using HTML Imports, a bit of CSS/JS, and markup.
 Push means we can ship our code _exactly_ as it was authored, minimizing the differences between dev and code shipped to production.

 ## HTTP2 push on App Engine